Where Is Tucson Arizona?

 You'll find out here - as we're locals in Tucson.
 And know where Tucson is, and why that's good to know.

-One thing people always hear about Tucson Arizona is seeing its stunning landscapes, with a one-of-a-kind desert.
+One thing people always hear about Tucson Arizona is its stunning landscapes, with a one-of-a-kind desert.
 Visitors discovering Tucson are often amazed the city is surrounded by mountains.
 So if you want to discover where our friendly city is, check out your interests.

 Tucson Up Close is made possible by readers like you!
 If you purchase via a link/ ad here, we may earn a small commission.
 At no added cost to you.
 Thanks for your support!
 Learn more>